Starting a new job

 • how investments have performed

-• whether you keep your retirement savings invested instead of taking them in cash when you change jobs
+• whether you keep the money in your savings pot invested instead of withdrawing from it

 • the cost of buying a pension when you retire